London Breed: 4 things to know about San Francisco’s new acting mayor

 San Francisco Mayor Ed Lee passed away early this morning after suffering an apparent heart attack while grocery shopping late Monday night.
 He was 65, and is survived by his wife, Anita, and two daughters, Brianna and Tania.

 Lee was in his second term in office as the city’s 43rd mayor, a role he was initially reluctant to take on when appointed to the job after Mayor Gavin Newsom became the state’s lieutenant governor.
-Lee took the job after a campaign by Chinese American civic leaders who were eager to see the first Chinese American hold the position.
+Lee took the job after a campaign by Chinese-American civic leaders who were eager to see the first Chinese American hold the position.
 During his tenure, Lee helped oversee San Francisco’s continued role as a center of tech and innovation.

 Now, Board of Supervisors President London Breed is serving as acting mayor.
 According to the SF Gate, the Board of Supervisors will either vote to keep Breed as the temporary mayor, or they could choose another candidate.
 If a majority of supervisors cannot agree on a candidate, Breed would remain in the office until the June 2018 election.
 Per the Gate, though, it is likely that Breed will keep the post.